aaron-price/Motivation_Timer/README.md

 By default, it will close Chrome after 1 hour.

 # Usage
-Download to your computer
+1. Download to your computer
-open your .bash_profile
+2. Open your .bash_profile
-Insert the following line:
+3. Insert the following line:

 ```bash
 function timer() {
     python path/to/timer.py